Information for Visitors

 - Bus line R - bus stop "Messe Innsbruck" (approx. 10 minutes on foot)

-- Tram line 1 - bus stop "Bundesbahndirektion" or "Haydnplatz" (approx. 10 minutes on foot)
+- Tram line 1 - bus stop "Bundesbahndirektion" (approx. 10 minutes on foot)

-- Tram line 5 - bus stop "Radetzskystraße" (approx. 8 minutes on foot) - HERE is a map on how to get from Radetzkystraße to Kletterzentrum Innsbruck
+- Tram line 2, Tram line 5 - bus stop "Radetzskystraße" (approx. 8 minutes on foot) - HERE is a map on how to get from Radetzkystraße to Kletterzentrum Innsbruck

-From the newly built railway station "Bahnhof Messe" you can also reach the event area in approx. 10 minutes on foot.
+From the railway station "Bahnhof Messe" you can also reach the event area in approx. 10 minutes on foot.
 From the main station it takes about 30 minutes.

 Another alternative is to come by (your own) bicycle or by using the IVB Stadtrad (city bike).
 Bicycle racks are available on site.
 You can find the locations of the city bikes here: https://stadtrad.ivb.at/de/#standorte.

 No. Due to the set-up for the IFSC Climbing World Cup, there are unfortunately no parking spaces available for visitors on site.
-We therefore recommend traveling by public transport or by bike -> see question above
+We therefore recommend traveling by public transport or by bike.

 By plane:

 Airport Innsbruck: Distance to competition venue: approx. 5 km.
-The airport Innsbruck is directly connected with London, Frankfurt, Vienna, and many more European cities.
+The airport Innsbruck is directly connected to many more European cities.

 Airport Munich: Distance to competition area: approx. 200 km.